 - Whether cancer cells are in other parts of the body.

 Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
 The stage of rectal cancer will guide your treatment plan.

 - Surgery is most often used to treat rectal cancer.

-- Radiation, the use of high energy x-rays to kill cancer cells, can be used alone or before or after surgery.
+- Radiation, the use of high energy x-rays to kill cancer cells, can be used alone or in combination with other treatments.

-- Chemotherapy, the use of medications to kill cancer cells that have gone to others places in the body, can be used alone or before or after surgery.
+- Chemotherapy, the use of medications to kill cancer cells, can be used alone or in combination with other treatments.

 This article is a basic guide to rectal cancer.
 You can learn more about your type of rectal cancer and treatment by using the links below.